redhat-cip/edeploy/docs/AHC.rst

 component            String       Yes                  Defines which component have to be tested {cpu|memory|storage|network}
 required-hosts       Range        Yes                  Defines number of hosts required for this test
                                                        A single integer or a range in the <min-max> format.
-                                                       If range is used, this benchmark will be run mulitple times step-hosts           Integer      No          1        Defines the step increment when *required-hosts* is a range.
+                                                       If range is used, this benchmark will be run multiple times step-hosts           Integer      No          1        Defines the step increment when *required-hosts* is a range.
                                                        It works like a modulo and insure than *min* and *max* of range are always included.
                                                        A range 1-7 with step-hosts = 2 will provide the following serie: 1,2,4,6,7
 affinity-hosts       String       No                   A coma-separated list of UUIDs where hosts are considered
-                                                       When running VMs on top of openstack, this option is useful to select which hypervisors have to be used to search 'hosts' If not defined, all hosts are considered runtime              Integer      Yes         10       The default runtime for any benchmark job (in seconds)
+                                                       When running VMs on top of Openstack, this option is useful to select which hypervisors have to be used to search 'hosts' If not defined, all hosts are considered runtime              Integer      Yes         10       The default runtime for any benchmark job (in seconds)